A smiling man holds his phone up whilst looking at a river

 Why is Big River Watch needed?

-Rivers are suffering from sewage, plastic, chemical and nutrient pollution.
+Rivers are suffering from a deluge of pollution, and all across the UK and Ireland our vital freshwater ecosystems are failing their health tests.
 To change this, we need to know where our rivers are having the problems and which problems are the most prevalent.
 The free and open Big River Watch survey is your chance to make a difference.
 Data gathered during Big River Watch can support policy change; helping turn the tide on plastics or stem the flow of untreated sewage.
-It also helps identify the best places for river clean-ups, or the creation of things like wetlands.
+It also helps identify the best places for river clean-ups and litter picks, or places which would benefit the most from the creation of things like wetlands.

 Download our handy Wildlife and Pollution Identification Guide PDFs.